davestewart/spaceman/README.md

 ### Install

-Install one or more packages to a target repository:
+Install one or more packages to a workspace:

 ```
 Workspace           - pick the target workspace to install to